 If you don’t have the same vegetables on hand, don’t fret.
 You can use whatever veggies you have in your fridge or find at your local farmers’ market.
 Try using kale, cucumbers, mixed greens, snap peas, sweet potatoes or any other favorite combos.
-As a general rule of thumb, you should have about 6-7 cups of vegetables for 4 servings.
+As a general rule of thumb, you should have about 6 to 7 cups of vegetables for 4 servings.

 In the recipe below, the following ingredients provide umami: garlic, chicken, broccoli, carrots, cabbage, green onions, soy sauce, and ginger.
 Curious about what other foods are umami?
 Click here to view a chart of the basic umami foods.

-- 1 cup brown rice
+- 1 cup brown rice, uncooked

 - 2 tablespoons olive oil

 - 1 pound chicken breast, sliced into 1/4” to 1/2” strips

 - 3 cups broccoli, cut into florets (about 1 small head)

 - 1 cup red pepper, thinly sliced (about 1 small pepper)

 - 1/4 cup green onions, chopped